dstruna/SQL_data_analysis/README.md

 # 📊 SQL Data Analysis Project

 ## 🧠 Project Summary
 This project is part of my journey to become a Data Analyst.
-I got the data on Kaggle.
+I got the dataset on Kaggle.
 I downloaded the data and did a bulk import into MSSQL.
 I used SQL to analyze a dataset of Sample Superstore.
 Then I made a visualization from the queries in Tableau Public.

 ## 🔧 Tools
 - MSSQL